 - Read First Call BC‘s in-depth 2017 BC Child Poverty Report Card

 - Watch these videos about poverty in BC:

 - This is what inequality looks like in BC.
 Students at Princess Margaret Secondary in Surrey demonstrate inequality with a rope activity.
 (BC Poverty Reduction Coalition, 2 mins)

 - What is poverty costing us in BC?.
 Think we can’t afford to end poverty?
 Actually, we can’t afford not to.
 (Canadian Centre for Policy Alternatives, 3 mins)

 - Check out BC’s Hardest Working website: a collection of 100 stories and photographs of British Columbians struggling to make ends meet in low wage jobs and on income assistance.

 - Book a presentation for your class!
-Please contact Trish of the BC Poverty Reduction Coalition, or Bill from Raise the Rates Coalition.
-Both will be happy to come to your school and facilitate a workshop about poverty in BC and how students can get involved.
+Please contact Trish of the BC Poverty Reduction Coalition to facilitate a workshop about poverty in BC and how students can get involved.

 - Host your own presentation based on our “Justice Not Charity” slideshow.
 Please contact Trish for help in getting prepared and to obtain a copy of the slideshow.